Gleniffer Braes: Wildlife

 Cattle are used to control the vegetation and retain the wide open spaces within the park area.
 Birds that can be seen in the area include, skylarks, sparrowhawks, kestrels, goldcrests and chaffinches.
 Other animals include roe deer, woodmice, voles and tawny owls can be seen at night.

 History

 The park has associations with the 18th and 19th century weaver poets of Paisley.
 Robert Tannahill (1774-1810) and Hugh Macdonald (1817-1860) are commemorated by the Tannahill walkway and the Tannahill well, Macdonald's walks and the Bonnie wee well.
 The Lapwing lodge outdoor centre (formerly Peesweep) is situated on the braes.
 It was originally a sanatorium for Coats Mill workers and was built in 1910.
 The Red Cross and the Scouts used it for camping.
 It is now owned by the West Region Scout Council.
 There was also a pub called the Peesweep Inn.
-It was converted to a private house in 1925 and further since demolished.
+It was converted to a private house in 1925, since demolished.
 A major electrical substation is also here.
 It was expanded in 2005 and covers the site of the former WWII decoy ponds as well as a radio transmitter.